aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 git clone git@github.com:awslabs/workspaces-cost-optimizer.git
 ```

-Create a distribution S3 bucket with the format 'MY-BUCKET-<aws_region>'.
+Create a distribution S3 bucket with the format `MY-BUCKET-<aws_region>`.
 The solution's CloudFormation template will expect the
-source code to be located in this bucket. <aws_region> is where you are testing the customized solution.
+source code to be located in this bucket. `<aws_region>` is where you are testing the customized solution.

 Note: When you create a bucket, a randomized value unique to your environment is recommended for the bucket name.
-As a best practice, enable the server side encryption and also block the public access to the bucket.
+As a best practice, enable the server side encryption and also block public access to the bucket.

 ```
 export TEMPLATE_OUTPUT_BUCKET=<YOUR_TEMPLATE_BUCKET_NAME>